 Instructions

-• Start with a clean medium-sized saucepan and add the sugar, water, cream of tartar.
+• Start with a clean medium-sized saucepan and add the sugar, water, and cream of tartar.

 • Turn the heat on to medium.
 The sugar water will start to boil.
-Don’t stir, just pick up the saucepan and swish around the sugar if needed.
+Don’t stir; just pick up the saucepan and swirl the sugar around if needed.

 • Watch the sugar mixture closely!
-After it boils for about 6-8 minutes, it will start to get slightly darker and smell like caramel.
-At this point let it boil for about 10-20 more seconds to let it turn a medium brown color (this color change will be slight when using vegan unbleached sugar).
+After boiling for about 6-8 minutes, it will start to take on a slightly darker color and develop a caramel-like aroma.
+At this point, let it boil for an additional 10-20 seconds to achieve a medium brown color (note that this color change will be slight when using vegan unbleached sugar).

-• Remove from heat and immediately add coconut oil and stir with a long-handled metal whisk for a few seconds.
+• Remove from heat and immediately add the coconut oil, stirring with a long-handled metal whisk for a few seconds.

 • Add the soy milk (It will bubble up and may spatter, so be careful)!
-Continue to stir until smooth and everything is well mixed.
+Continue stirring until smooth and everything is well combined.
 Then allow the mixture to cool to room temperature.

 • Allow it to cool for about 10 minutes until it starts to slightly firm up and get sticky.